phpactor/class-mover/README.md

 This is a library dedicated to refactoring class locations.

-It can take care of:
+It takes care of:

-- **Physically moving the class**: Based on the class name and composer configuration.
 - **Replacing references to the class**: Update any references in the code (using a given method, e.g. all under a path or all files in the git repo).
+- **Modifying use statements**: update any use statements for the replaced class.
+- **Adding use cases**: where necessary.

 Why?
 ----